SIMITGROUP/ar3_robotarm_webservice/README.md

 This is web services design for open source robot arm (https://www.anninrobotics.com/) project name AR3.

-## this web service work reasonable well in my environment, not mean work in your environment, you has been warn and test it with care!!
+## this web service work reasonable well in my environment, include back end and front end.
+However, it not mean work in your environment, you has been warn and test it with care!!

 AR3 is cool robot arm project, however it is written as python desktop application, to increase mobility and flexibility I build this web service.
 It allow all developer develop all kind of front end application included web/desktop/mobile app to integrate with this web service.
 Beside, it also possible to allow single front end application control multiple instance of web services.